Get ready to wow everyone with the best hot fudge sauce ever. Seriously.

 - Chop the chocolate into small pieces (or use excellent quality chocolate chips or paillettes) and add to the bowl.

-- Store in jars in the fridge.
+- Allow the sauce to cool, and then store in jars in the fridge.

 Did You Make Any Changes?